-- When a new teaching position is created or a vacancy occurs, the Department of Human Resources will review applications and interview candidates who best meet qualifications for the position to be filled. - 2.
-Any employee who wishes to be considered as an applicant for a teaching or an administrative position shall submit an application in accordance with the administrative posting or the requirements of the teaching position.
+When a new position is created or a vacancy occurs, the Department of Human Resources will review applications and interview candidates who best meet qualifications for the position to be filled.

+Any employee who wishes to be considered as an applicant for a teaching or an administrative position shall submit an application in accordance with the posting.